Toolbox Organisation Settings

 Additional example standard links:

-/{{org_id}}- links to the profile page for that organisation/submit-a-project?org_id={{org_id}}- submit a project for the organisation/share-post?org_id={{org_id}}- create a post for this organisation/request-event-flyer?org_id={{org_id}}- request an event flyer for this organisation
+/submit-a-project?org_id={{org_id}}- submit a project for the organisation/share-post?org_id={{org_id}}- create a post for this organisation/request-event-flyer?org_id={{org_id}}- request an event flyer for this organisation

-The link text /{{org_id}} opens that organisation profile.
-If the org id was 12345 the link would be https://www.landcaretas.org.au/12345 which is the profile page for that organisation.
+The button link /{{org_id}} will link to the organisation profile.
+For example, if the org id was 12345 the link would be https://www.landcaretas.org.au/12345 which is the profile page for that organisation.

 Example: /{{org_id}}?admin=renew-membership